WWE Hall of Famer charged in deadly DUI crash, deputies say - NewsBreak

 TAMPA, Fla. ( WFLA ) — Pro wrestling Hall of Famer Tamara Lynn “Sunny” Sytch is behind bars after she was involved in a deadly three-car crash in Florida, according to authorities.

 The former WWE star was was behind the wheel of a 2012 Mercedes-Benz when she rear-ended a Kia that was stopped at a traffic signal, according to previous reports .
-The crash took place on March 25 in the city of Ormond Beach, just north of Daytona Beach.Colorado creek makes list of best beaches in US
+The crash took place on March 25 in the city of Ormond Beach, just north of Daytona Beach.Soccer legend Hope Solo arrested on DWI, child abuse charges in Winston-Salem

 The driver of the Kia, 75-year-old Julian Lafrancis Lasseter, died as a result of his injuries.